3DExtended/RPGTableHelper/README.md

 - **"Druid" Characters:** A modular character system allowing players to mix and select traits, features, and abilities into a single unified character.
 This system is similar to shapeshifters or hybrid forms, allowing versatile customization.
 - **Improved Real-Time Performance:** Optimizing SignalR communication to ensure faster and seamless updates when sending real-time updates about characters.
 - **Decentralized Hosting with Azure:** Investigating decentralized hosting with Azure to improve scalability, reliability, and provide hosting options for DMs or campaigns.
+- **Localization:** I am planning on localizing this app at least for english and german.
+Help is very much appreciated for other languages!

 ## 💬 Contributing